chjackson/msmbayes/README.md

 ## Limitations of msmbayes compared to msm

+* Computation is typically more intensive, and it does not scale well to larger datasets.
+While a fast Laplace approximation method is available as an alternative to MCMC, all computational methods in `msmbayes` are memory-intensive due to the use of automatic differentiation (via Stan).

 * Hidden Markov models with general outcome distributions are not supported.
 The only HMMs supported are those where the observed state space is the same as (or a subset of) the true state space.
 This includes misclassification and phase-type models.

 * Covariates on misclassification probabilities are not supported in misclassification models.